nateemerson/nats.docs.v2/src/content/docs/running-a-nats-service/configuration/leafnodes/jetstream_leafnodes.md

 ---
-description: Using JetStream on Leaf Nodes
+title: Using JetStream on Leaf Nodes
 ---

 # Leaf Nodes